SrcyDev/gui_calculator/README.md

 1. Undo (X) does not work properly.
 2. The calculation gives error if the Result (=) Button is pressed without any second argument
+3. The text of Subtract (-) and Result (=) Button is different from the specified code.